Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with

-As illustrated in Fig. \ref{model} (a), the skeleton of the 3D-TCN model contains a series of $L$ dilated residual layers, where $L$ is the number of layers.
-Each layer consists of dilated convolutions with RELU activation, and a residual connection that combines the input of the current layer and the convolution results together, as depicted in Fig. \ref{model} (b).
+As illustrated in Fig. \ref{model}, the 3D-TCN module contains a series of $L$ dilated residual layers, where $L$ is the number of layers.
+Each layer consists of dilated convolutions with ReLU activation, and a residual connection that combines the input of the current layer and the convolution results, as depicted in Fig. \ref{model}(b).
 The Conv3D kernel with size $3\times3\times3$ convolves input data in range (R), doppler (D), and time (T) dimensions.
 The number of Conv3D kernels in each layer is 32.
-The 3D-TCN contains 2 types of dilated residual layers, the shape-invariant layer and the shape-variant layer.
-The shape-variant layer (Fig. \ref{model} (b)) is used to reduce the number of parameters.
-Specifically, the size of the range and doppler dimensions are reduced whereas the time dimension remains by setting the stride as $(2,2,1)$ for the shape-variant layer.
+The 3D-TCN contains 2 types of dilated layers, the shape-invariant layer and shape-variant layer.
+The shape-variant layer (Fig. \ref{model}(b)) is used to reduce data shape.
+Specifically, the size of the range and doppler dimensions are reduced whereas the time dimension remains by setting the stride as $(2,2,1)$.
 The residual connection has the same stride to keep the same reduction.
-In contrast, the input and output dimensions of shape-invariant layer (Fig. \ref{model} (c)) remain the same by setting the stride as $(1,1,1)$.
+In contrast, the input and output dimensions of shape-invariant layer remain the same by setting the stride as $(1,1,1)$.
 The convolutions in both layers are in SAME mode.
 Finally, the dilation only applies in the time dimension; for the range and doppler dimension, the dilation rate is 1.
 The dilation factor of the time dimension in Conv3D at each layer is doubled such that $d_l =2^{l-1}$ $(1\leq{l}\leq{L})$.
-The 3D-TCN in Fig. \ref{model} is a non-causal type, meaning that the outcome depends not solely on past data, but also on future data.
-Following the last dilated residual layer, a softmax activation is applied to generate a prediction based on the feature retrieved from preceding layers.
-The formula for calculating the length of the receptive field for non-causal 3D-TCN is $r(L)=2^{L+1}-1$, where $L$ denotes the depth of the network (number of layers).

-The loss function of the 3D-TCN model is a combination of the classification loss and the smoothing loss.
-Firstly, a cross-entropy loss is applied as the classification loss:
+After each dilated layer, a 0.3 dropout is applied.